esp-rs/book/rust-doc-style-guide.md

 To simplify link maintenance, follow the rules below:

 - Use [link variables][stackoverflow-link-var] with variable names that give a clue on where the link leads.
-- Define link variables right after the paragraphs where they are used.
+- Define link variables right before the end of the section/subsection where they are used.

 [stackoverflow-link-var]: https://stackoverflow.com/a/27784490/10308406